-Any scientist who has a question about serving as an expert witness can call the Climate Science Legal Defense Fund, where we provide free and confidential counsel to scientists with legal questions related to their work.
-Call us at (646) 801-0853 or send an email to lawyer@csldf.org.
+If you have questions, you can always call us at the Climate Science Legal Defense Fund, where we provide free counsel to scientists with legal questions related to their work.

+Contact us at (646) 801-0853 or send an email to lawyer@csldf.org to set up a free and confidential consultation with an attorney.